Welcome to our explainer for pouring onto sticky epoxy!

 Can you pour epoxy over sticky epoxy?

 We sometimes get asked if it's safe to pour a fresh batch of epoxy over sticky epoxy.
-Becasue this question is a little vague out of context, we often ask for more information before giving our answer.
+Because this question is a little vague out of context, we often ask for more information before giving our answer.

 The truth is that, yes, you can pour epoxy over sticky epoxy, if it hasn't yet cured.
 However, sometimes epoxy has partially cured but is still sticky—usually a sign that it was under-mixed—and in these scenarios you'll have to do a little more to prepare your finish for that extra coat.